Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 #### Holy Water (flask)
 As an :rsc-action: **Action**, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.

 A cleric or paladin may create holy water by performing a special ritual.
-The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-level spell slot.
+The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-level :rsc-spell-slot: **Spell Slot**.

 #### Hunting Trap
 When you use your :rsc-action: **Action** to set it, this trap forms a saw-toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity :d20-save:**Saving Throw** or take 1d4 piercing damage and stop moving.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of chain (typically 3 feet long).
 A creature can use its :rsc-action: **Action** to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.